tugberkcapraz/MA-presentation/README.md

+# NOTE
+THIS REPOSITORY WAS CREATED FOR THE MASTER'S THESIS COLLOQUIUM.
+I DO NOT BACK UP THESE VIEWS ANYMORE.

 # MA-Thesis
 Here the Analysis for My Master's thesis can be found.
 This thesis relies on Explainable Artificial Intelligence Framework.
 E.A.I.F is the name that is given to very operation of